 - Cover and cook on a low heat until half cooked.

-- Add fennel powder, cardamom powder, red chili powder.
+- Add fennel powder, coriander powder, red chili powder.
+Mix every thing well.

 - Cover and cook again on a very low heat until soft cooked.
 If the curry looks very dry sprinkle very little water.
 Check for spice and salt, if needed add more.